Published: August 2020 | Updated: August 2022

 Senior horse feeds are typically complete feeds, meaning that they contain forage, and are designed to be fed as a stand-alone diet, without hay.

-If your horse is still able to chew well, eat hay, and maintain their body condition, don’t worry about the “cut-off” age.
+If your horse is still able to chew well, eat hay, and maintain their body condition, don’t worry about the “cut-off” age for classifying your friend as a senior.
 Your horse’s age is just a number after all.
-Keeping the horse on a diet that is closest to nature for as long as possible is the best way to maintain quality of life.
+Keeping your horse on a diet that is closest to nature for as long as possible is the best way to maintain quality of life.

-Healthy as a Horse: Extending the Number of Horse Years
+Healthy as a Horse: Extending the Number of Years in Your Horse’s Age

 It’s not just about calculating horse age in human years or the lifespan of a horse; it’s about extending the life in your horse’s years!
 So how can you promote healthy horse aging?

-- Regular equine management practices.
-Prioritize annual preventive measures, including vaccinations, dental care, and regular deworming, which all play a major role in your horse’s longevity.
-And don’t forget that keeping your horse on a consistent farrier schedule is critical for hoof and joint health.
+2) Regular equine management practices.
+Prioritize semi-annual preventive measures, including vaccinations, dental care, and regular deworming, which all play a major role in your horse’s longevity.

 Your horse’s age in human years is less important than their quality of life.
 Before you pull out the teeth aging chart or horse age calculator, follow these steps and they’ll be aging backwards in human years before you know it!